juju/docs/src/en/howto-privatecloud.md

   1. User supplied location (specified by tools-metadata-url or image-metadata-url config settings).
   2. The environment's cloud storage.
   3. Provider specific locations (eg keystone endpoint if on Openstack).
-  4. A web location with metadata for supported public clouds (https://streams.canonical.com).
+  4. A web location with metadata for supported public clouds (https://streams.canonical.com for tools and http://cloud-images.ubuntu.com for images).

 Metadata may be inline signed, or unsigned.
 We indicate a metadata file is signed by using the '.sjson' extension.
 Each location in the path is first